learn-co-curriculum/react-hooks-react-router-code-along/README.md

 ```

 We've used string interpolation to update the `to` prop of our `Link` component
-from `react-router-dom` to include the `id` of a user being rendered by a
+to include the `id` of the user corresponding to the link that was clicked.
-particular `UserCard` component.
 Now, when we click on one of these links, it
 will take us to the URL `/profile/<some-user-id>`, which will correspond with
 the `/profile/:id` route we set up in our router.